 Copy the customer_WEB folder to you \..\fortifiedid\web\ folder.

-Rename the existing customer folder to customer_ORG
+Rename the existing customer folder to customer_ORG and rename customer_Web to customer.

-The downloaded folders contains all needed files.
-For example, test certificates files are included and configured to work with the example application.
 However, some data needs to be changed to map your environment.
 You need to update the LDAP data to map your environment.
 Since this example was done on a Windows server you might need to update file paths if you run something else.
 Also the http ports might need to be changed if they are not available in your environment.
-You will need an account for the LDAP connection.
-You can use a regular user account for this configuration.
-In normal cases, an administrator account should be used.

 To make it easy the application folder have a file called globals.json that contains the data you need to change.
 Config.json uses the variables in globals.json.